 Management agreement - The Foundation has a philanthropic and management agreement with SDHH for the performance of philanthropic and operational administrative services for a monthly fee of \$2,500 plus billable expenses as defined in the agreement.
 The agreement expires on June 30, 2021.
-The total amounts incurred by the Foundation under this contractual arrangement were \$712,059 and \$914,148 during the years ended June 30, 2019 and 2018, respectively.
-Included in accounts payable - related party is \$35,083 and \$114,406 payable under this contractual agreement as of June 30, 2019 and 2018, respectively.
+The total amounts incurred by the Foundation under this contractual arrangement were \$866,215 and \$712,059 during the years ended June 30, 2020 and 2019, respectively.
+Included in accounts payable - related party is \$327,661 and \$35,083 payable under this contractual agreement as of June 30, 2020 and 2019, respectively.

-Security interest - On March 7, 2019, SDHH entered into a \$8,000,000 Multiple Disbursement Term Note (the "Note") with City National Bank.
-City National Bank will advance up to \$8,000,000 at oral or written request of SDHH.
-On September 1, 2019, a total of \$8,000,000 in SDHH borrowings will be subject to a term of 20 years at a fixed interest rate of 4.25%.
-The Note is secured by a security interest in security accounts of the Foundation.
-The outstanding borrowings at June 30, 2019, was \$1,466,000.
+Security interest - On March 7, 2019, SDHH entered into a long-term credit arrangement with a bank for up to \$8,000,000 ("Credit Agreement").
+The Credit Agreement allowed for advances through September 1, 2019, as requested by SDHH.
+On September 1, 2019, the undisbursed principal was disbursed, and the Credit Agreement converted to a term loan subject to repayment over a term of 240 months.
+The Credit Agreement bears interest at 4.25 percent per annum and is secured by a security interest in the security accounts of the Foundation.
+The outstanding borrowings as of June 30, 2020, was \$7,808,700.